 Prior to finalizing their agreement with Atlas, Tombstone reviewed data from previous work and commissioned an economic study of alternative development scenarios.
-Tombstone drilled 10 RC holes, six of which were completed with core tails, for a total of 8,071 ft.
+Tombstone subsequently drilled 10 RC holes, six of which were completed with core tails, for a total of 8,071 ft.
 Tombstone relied heavily on Newmont's gradient-array IP/resistivity geophysical surveys to define their drilling targets.
+Details and results of the Tombstone drilling are provided in Section 7.1.1.3.

-6.3.2 Seabridge 2000-2010
+5.3.2 Seabridge 2000-2010

-Seabridge acquired the Grassy Mountains claims group in 2000 and subsequently optioned the property to Calico in early 2011.
+Seabridge acquired the Grassy Mountains claims group in 2000 and then optioned the property to Calico in early 2011.
 Seabridge did not conduct any exploration.